bitmark-inc/docs/pages/learning-bitmark/bitmark-blockchain.md

 An issue record contains the following information:

-* An assetindex, which is a SHA3-512 hash of the asset’s fingerprint.
+* An assetId, which is a SHA3-512 hash of the asset’s fingerprint.

 * A nonce, which numbers this particular issuance of the asset.